mesour/jQuery.niceCodeLines/README.md

 # jQuery.niceCodeLines

-Add lines before for the HTML element.
+Add lines before pre HTML element.
 It only works on pre element.
 Plugin can generate the URL hash for sharing specific line / lines.
 Works the same as on GitHub.
+Group or individual line selection.

 - [Author](http://mesour.com)
 - [Contact](http://mesour.com/contact)